 Restaurants I've worked with on a weekly basis focus a great deal of their advertising on getting people in on the nights I am there.
 You would be amazed at the amount YOUR guests will come back every single week to see the magic.
 They will even bring their friends and family as well.

 Whatever your clientele, magic can work really well.

 The great thing about close up magic is that you can adapt the performer or adapt the performance depending on the venue you are performing in.
-So if a magician is working at a high end restaurant they can perform sleight of hand, mind reading, and effects designed specifically for an adult audience.
+When a magician is performing at a upscale restaurant he can use sleight of hand, mentalism, and effects engineered particularly targeted to a discerning audience.
 On the other hand if you own or manage a family restaurant, the performances can be changed to appeal more to children and teenagers.

-In fact with family restaurants there is the 'The Kid Factor'.
-The basic concept of this is that your child will choose where you go out and eat as a family.
+In fact with family restaurants there is the 'The Child Decider'.
+Your child will choose where you go out to eat as a family.
 If you have children and have been to a restaurant where there is a magician doing magic tricks, when it comes time to pick where to go again, where do you think the child will choose; the place where there is nothing going on or the restaurant where they can watch the amazing magician?

 You can totally eliminate walk outs.

 If you own or manage a busy restaurant and you don't need more business, then having a magician is even more important.